Garima2505/AWS-Dining-Concierge-Chatbot/README.md

 <li> Set up a CloudWatch event trigger that runs every minute and invokes the Lambda function as a result.
 This automates the queue worker Lambda to poll and process suggestion requests on its own. </li>
 </ol>

-In summary, based on a conversation with the customer,the LEX chatbot will identify the customer’s preferred ‘cuisine’.
-You will search through ElasticSearch to get random suggestions of restaurant IDs with this cuisine.
-At this point, you would also need to query the DynamoDB table with these restaurant IDs to find more information about the restaurants you want to suggest to your customers like name and address of the restaurant.
+In summary, based on a conversation with the customer,the LEX chatbot will identify the customer’s preferred ‘cuisine and will search using ElasticSearch to receive random suggestions of restaurant IDs with cuisine.
+At this point, we need to query the DynamoDB table with these restaurant IDs to find more information about the restaurants and suggest to customers like name and address of the restaurant.